Multiple Sclerosis Centers of Excellence

 and family planning

-Information on the medications for MS can be found on the Professionals - Medications page.
+Information on medications for MS can be found on the DMTs for MS page, which provides links to National MS Society information.

 People with MS may suffer from a variety of symptoms including bladder problems, bowel dysfunction, depression, dizziness, walking difficulties, sexual dysfunction, pain, and fatigue.
 Fortunately, there are a number of medications, interventions, and therapies that can effectively manage these symptoms.
 Therapies and interventions can include physical therapy for walking difficulties and muscle stiffness, occupational therapy for tremor, or a cooling vest for heat sensitivity.
 Other lifestyle changes, like a healthy diet and safe exercise plan, can significantly help with symptoms and improve overall health.
 These treatment approaches may not always make the symptom go away completely, but can often make symptoms easier to manage.